2. Installing Visual C# 2008

 ![]() |

-- [Ctrl-F5] to run the project; in [1]
+- [Ctrl-F5] to run the project, in [1]

-- in [2], the resulting console output.
+- in [2], the console display is obtained.

-Execution added files to the project:
+Execution has added files to the :

 ![]() |

-- in [1], we display all the project files
+- in [1], display all project files

 ![]() |

-- [1]: Right-click on the solution (not the project) / Add / New Project
+- [1]: right-click on the solution (not the project) / Add / New Project

-- [2]: Select an application type
+- [2]: select an application type

-- [3]: The default folder is the one containing the existing project folder [MyApplication1]
+- [3]: the default folder is the one containing the existing project folder [MyApplication1]

-- 4: Name the new project
+- 4: name the new project

-The solution now has two projects:
+The solution then has two projects:

 ![]() |